The Day After the EventPosted on: April 20, 2017

 Be certain to thank your event sponsors and large-dollar ministry partners (top 10%) immediately after the event.
 This is a great opportunity to share next year’s event date with them and invite them to sponsor/participate again.
 Having the event fresh in their mind helps encourage the commitment for next time.

 All people have a desire to feel as though they belong and are significant.
-Following up with participants and ministry partners is an essential part of relationship building for your organization.
+The follow-up with participants and ministry partners is an essential part of relationship building for your organization.
 This is your chance to help these people know how vital they are to the work you do in your community.
 Through their gifts, they are changing lives!
 What an amazing gift!

 So, right now, make certain that on your “To-Do List,” you have “Thank Ministry Partners” listed immediately following the event.
 Or, simply print out our “Fundraising Walk To-Do List” and start checking off those tasks today.